drsteve/datasciencecoursera/CodeBook.md

    * `mean(` in the name
    * `std(` in the name
    * and ActivityName, DataType, SubjectID
+ - `colAvgs` : takes a data frame, groups by a variable (ActivityName), calculates mean of all other variables, returns 'reduced' data frame

 Actions performed by `run_analysis.R` to create the tidy output file
  - Check for presence of HAR dataset, if not present then download